Training & FAQs

 Year-End Customer Letters

-GSA makes every effort to send the year-end letters to customer agencies in May of each year, and posts them online at www.gsa.gov/rwa.
+PBS makes every effort to send the year-end letters to customer agencies in the second quarter of each year, and posts them online at www.gsa.gov/rwa.
 The year-end letters are directly emailed to all customer agencies and should not be confused with individual customer letters generated in RETA for each RWA.

-These are no longer “soft” dates and the regions should plan according to their resources and workload.
-DoD is typically June 15th and all other customer agencies are typically September 1st.
+These are hard deadlines and the regions should plan according to their resources and workload.
+DoD is typically in June and all other customer agencies and the Judiciary are typically the end of August.

 Yes, these are specific dates customer agencies need to be aware of.
-The risk for the customer is if GSA does not receive RWAs by the year-end letter date, GSA may not have sufficient time to perform the necessary due diligence required for acceptance.
+The risk for the customer is if PBS does not receive RWAs by the year-end letter date, PBS will reject the RWAs and request they be provided in the following fiscal year should the bona fide need still exist.

 Yes.
-The year-end letters only speak from a time perspective and do not make any acceptance guarantees.
+The year-end letters only speak from a time perspective as to consideration and do not make any acceptance guarantees.

 External RWA Entry and Tracking Application.